digbmc/dssf-blog/README.md

 ## How to make a site like this one
 - Adding collections (like fellows)
 - Changing SCSS files to change the look of the site
-- Creating our own skin based on the skins that come with Minima
 - The creature background (what we did and how you might do it better with vectors instead of raster images)

 ### Navbar